Specialty green coffee traders, sourcing from 26 origins on behalf of over 1000 roasters.

 Following COP 15 (the UN’s Biodiversity conference) in December 2022, members of the European Parliament reached a preliminary deal with EU governments on a new law on deforestation-free products that will make it obligatory for companies to verify and issue a so-called “due diligence” statement that goods placed on the EU market have not led to deforestation anywhere in the world after 31 December 2020.
 The products in the new legislation include coffee.

-Recently adopted, the regulation will require businesses to collect the geographic coordinates of the land where the commodities they place on the market were produced.
+Recently adopted, the regulation will require businesses to collect the geographic boundaries of the land where the commodities they place on the market were produced (these boundaries are commonly referred to as “polygons”).
 This strict traceability is meant to ensure that only deforestation-free products enter the EU market.

 According to the provisional text, companies will not be allowed to sell their products in the EU without this type of due diligence.
 Companies will also have to verify compliance with the producing country’s relevant legislation, including their legislation on human rights and the rights of indigenous peoples.

-It will require all importers to issue a due diligence statement in order to sell products on the EU market.
+The new regulation, referred to as EUDR, will require all importers to provide a due diligence statement and geographic coordinates of the farms in order to sell products on the EU market.
 According to Pascal Canfin, the chairman of the European Parliament’s environment committee, companies “will be required to have a certificate, based on satellite images and GPS coordinates to know exactly where the commodity comes from”.

 He stated on 6th December, “When you arrive on the EU’s internal market…you must show this certificate.
 And if you don’t have it, you can’t go in …The amount of inspections carried out will depend on the country of production, with the most high-risk countries seeing 9% of operators and traders trading products checked [at port]”.